MovingSymbols/22LR-Caddy/README.md

 ## Then can yo-
 Nope

-## I want to talk business/design/etc
+## Actually I want to talk business/design/etc
+It just so happens do this kind of thing as a job.
 Fire me an email, it's in my bio